Parishkrat/Graviti/README.md

 Javascript

 2)Tools
-google cloud
+-Google cloud

 3)Learnings

-Apis
+-Apis
-google cloud and services
+-google cloud and services
-new design and functionalities
+-new design and functionalities